LUCIANVR80/MY-FIRST-DATABASE/README.md

-Hi everyboy I m LUCIANVR 80 and I m interested in SQL and Business Inteligence.
+Hi everybody I m LUCIANVR 80 and I m interested in SQL and Business Inteligence.
 All the best !